bleighk/content-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: AI Agent Development
-        tagline: This is the tagline
+        tagline: 'Your digital team, on autopilot'
-        subtitle: This is the item subtitle
+        subtitle: ''
-        text: |
+        text: >
-          Follow the tutorial to build your first awesome Netlify Create site.
+          We build custom AI agents that live inside your workflows.
+From answering queries to handling repetitive tasks, our agents are trained to *think and do*.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image